IzidorM/fw_memory_allocator/README.md

 We will skip the explanation of why static memory allocation is typically used in embedded systems.
-Instead, we will explore the shortcomings of static memory allocation and how to implement a restricted form of dynamic memory allocation.
-This approach aims to address the weaknesses of static memory allocation without introducing the drawbacks of conventional dynamic memory allocation.
+Instead, we will explore the shortcomings of compiler based static memory allocation and how to implement a runtime static memory allocation to avoid this shortcomings.

 So there are 3 problems with static memory allocation that I want to solve with this library: